-This vegan white bean soup of flageolet beans can be made with any white bean - Flageolet, Navy, cannellini or Great Northern beans.
+This vegan white bean soup recipe can be made with any white bean - flageolet beans, navy beans, cannellini beans (white kidney beans), or Great Northern beans.
 The beans are simmered with tomatoes, sage and thyme for a hearty, flavorful meal.

-- White Bean Soup with Flageolet Beans, Tomatoes and Sage (Instant Pot)
+- Instant Pot White Bean Soup Recipe with Tomatoes and Sage

 🥣 Simplify Life with Soups